 - Dedicated right-turn lanes on the southwestern and northeastern approaches to the 4way intersections at TR22/2 and Eselfontein Road, TR22/2 and Du Toit Storage and TR22/2 and Chris Hani Drive - Upgrade TR22/2 from a semi-rural use road to an urban use road (cross section change) from km 0,85 up to the eastern end of the Vredebes development.
-The benefits being: - Protection of pedestrians

-- Natural slowing down of traffic - Public transport embayments at the access roads - Pedestrian underpass or overpass at the TR22/2 and Chris Hani Drive intersection - Pedestrian resistant boundary structure, 1,8 m high, between TR22/2 and the development.
+The benefits being: - Protection of pedestrians - Natural slowing down of traffic - Public transport embayments at the access roads - Pedestrian underpass or overpass at the TR22/2 and Chris Hani Drive intersection - Pedestrian resistant boundary structure, 1,8 m high, between TR22/2 and the development.
 To prevent pedestrians entering the TR22/2 and also provide a screen against vehicle headlights.

-The cost of the abovementioned upgrades are estimated at R 80,7m and assistance would be required from the Provincial Roads Department and Department of Human Settlements for implementation.
+The cost of the abovementioned upgrades are estimated at R 80,7m and assistance would be Witzenberg Agri-Park: Schoonvlei Industrial The development of the Agri-Park is discussed in detail under Special Projects.
+The further upgrading of roads in the Schoonvlei_Industrial area, Ceres, will unlock private agro-processing infrastructure such as packaging and cooling facilities.
+The upgrade of mainly gravel roads to required from the Provincial Roads Department and Department of Human Settlements for implementation.